Spider-Man Classics

-Spider-Man Classics is a term used by collectors most commonly to refer to several action figure lines produced by Toy Biz focusing on Spider-Man and his allies and enemies.
+Spider-Man Classics is a term used by collectors most commonly to refer to several action figure lines produced by Toy Biz.
+The lines focus on Spider-Man and his allies and enemies.
 The lines have over 17 series, with dozens of Spider-Man incarnations and many of his famous enemies.
 The toyline lasted 5 years starting from 2001 to 2005.
 A year later, ToyBiz released a new series titled "The Amazing Spider-Man".
 That same year, by changing the license from Marvel at the hands of Hasbro, they released Spider-Man Origins.
 In 2008, Hasbro released a reboot of Spider-Man Classics simply called "Spider-Man".

 History

 The Spider-Man Classics line was released in 2001, and was the first 6" scale line of its kind to be produced by ToyBiz with highly detailed and articulated figures.
 Toybiz's ambitions for the line were intended to aim figures towards adult collectors as well as kids.
 The line consisted of two series plus several exclusives and had clamshell packaging inclusive of a comic book copy or poster significant to the figure.
 The line then changed no longer using the purple 'Spider-Man Classics' logo and appealed more towards kids with similarly scaled and articulated figures for the adult collector but usually including a gimmick of some sort with smaller packaging less the comic book.
 ToyBiz then continued the concept of clamshell packaging with inclusive comic book for their Marvel Legends line in 2002.

 Previous to the 6" line released in 2001 with clamshell packaging, Toybiz had used the 'Spider-Man Classics' logo for 5" scale figures with less articulation for a series of 2 packs as well as a series titled 'Spider-Man Classics Water Wars'.